flavienbwk/12-bytes-compression/README.md

 - :white_circle: atmega1284
 - :white_circle: atmega2560

 :heavy_check_mark: = verified
 :white_circle: = should operate
 :x: = not compatible

-> Please address an issue which title starts with `[compatibility]` to send me your compatibility results.
+> Please address an issue which title starts with `[Compatibility]` to send me your compatibility results.
 Your name will be listed below to thank you !

 ## Special thanks